cloudflare/cloudflare-docs/content/support/Troubleshooting/general-troubleshooting/troubleshooting-crawl-errors.md

 To optimize CDN performance, Google and Bing assign special crawl rates to websites that use CDN services in order.
 Special crawl rates do not negatively affect Search Engine Optimization (SEO) and Search Engine Results Pages (SERPs).
 To change your crawl rates for Bing and Google, follow the guides below:

--   Change the Google crawl rate by [reviewing Google’s documentation](https://support.google.com/webmasters/answer/48620?hl=en).
+-   Change the Google crawl rate by [reviewing Google's documentation](https://support.google.com/webmasters/answer/48620?hl=en).
--   Change your Bing crawl rate via guidance from Bing’s documentation:
+-   Change your Bing crawl rate via guidance from Bing's documentation:
     -   [Bing Crawl Control](https://www.bing.com/webmasters/help/?topicid=55a30303)
     -   [Crawl Delay and the Bing Crawler](https://blogs.bing.com/webmaster/2009/08/10/crawl-delay-and-the-bing-crawler-msnbot)